Contact Information

 Biography

-The Battle of Adwa: African Victory in the Age of Empire (Harvard, 2011) represents the culmination of ten years of research on three continents – Africa, Europe and the US.
-The book both narrates this signal event in global history and follows the Adwa story as it rolls through African and European diasporic communities.
+The Battle of Adwa: African Victory in the Age of Empire (Harvard) tells the unique story of successful African resistance to colonization.
+The book narrates this signal event in global history and follows the Adwa story as it rolls through African and European diasporic communities.
+The Battle of Adwa represents the culmination of ten years of research on three continents – Africa, Europe and the Americas.
 A companion web site BattleOfAdwa.org augments and extends this work.

-Industry and Politics in Rural France, 1870-1914 (Cornell, 1994) subverts the conventional story of the making of the European working class by focusing on unconventional members of it.
+Industry and Politics in Rural France, 1870-1914 (Cornell) subverts the conventional story of the making of the European working class by focusing on unconventional members of it.